 Safety of vaccine administration

 NRAs and vaccine manufacturers provide guidance on how to prepare and administer vaccines correctly.
-The national immunization programme, as part of the national health delivery system, is responsible for ensuring that health workers and local vaccinators are trained to prepare and administer vaccine correctly.
+The NIP, as part of the national health delivery system, is responsible for ensuring that health workers and local vaccinators are trained to prepare and administer vaccine correctly.

 It is vital that health workers or local vaccinators are trained to store and handle vaccines properly, reconstitute and administer vaccinations correctly, and have the right equipment and materials to do their job.